parsonsmatt/parsonsmatt.github.io/_posts/2018-10-02-small_types.markdown

 I feel there is a deep connection between this idea and Rich Hickey's talk [Simple Made Easy](https://www.youtube.com/watch?v=34_L7t7fD_U).
 In both cases, we are focusing on simplicity -- on cutting away the inessential and striving for more elegant ways to express our problems.

-Pushing the safety forward -- expanding the range -- does not making things simpler.
+Pushing the safety forward -- expanding the range -- does not make things simpler.
 It provides us with more power, more options, and more possibilities.
 Pushing the safety backwards -- restricting the domain -- does make things simpler.
 We can use this technique to take away the power to get it wrong, the options that aren't right, and the possibilities we don't want.